tstran155/Optimization-of-building-energy-consumption/README.md

 a) Define the problem and evaluate function from the surrogate model

-b) Define the search space and NSGA-II algorithm parameteres
+b) Define the search space and NSGA-II algorithm parameters

 c) Define the convergence termination criteria and callback function to store optimal solution found